allusive-dev/compfy/.github/ISSUE_TEMPLATE/issue-template.md

 ---

+IF SOMETHING IS NOT WORKING.
+READ THE DOCUMENTATION BEFORE CREATING AN ISSUE!!!

 <-- Please fill in all the forms below that are relevant then delete this line -->

 **What is the issue**